NeoResearch/neocompiler-eco/README.md

 * Provide basic statistical data;
 * Use websockets to provide some useful information;
 * It can be used on TestNet, or even MainNet (however, this is extremely not recommended).
+* Integrate with `neologin`/`O3wallet`/`neolink` project (or any other), to allow secure key management for Test/MainNet ((previously tested on NeoCompiler Eco for NEO master-2x only - Waiting for third-party updates on NEO 3x).

 ### Roadmap

-* Integrate with `neologin`/`O3wallet`/`neolink` project (or any other), to allow secure key management for Test/MainNet (previously tested on NeoCompiler Eco for NEO master-2x only)
 * Move towards client-based compiling (more secure, robust and much more scalable).
-    - Some efforts have been done here already, but many technical challenges are still being dealt with;
-    - It has not been easy, still, to accomplish all necessary invocations only in the client side.
-On the other hand, the server has been responding smooth and nice, providing a nice didactic infrastructure to be used by professors, researchers and those interested on NEO's multi-language programming interface.
 * Ideas?
 Collaborations are welcome :) The goal is to be didactic and bring it close to citizens and users: Smart Cities, Smart Governance and Smart Blockchain Technologies :P

 ### Dependencies